 Born in Cleveland, OH in 1971, Merrilee Challiss is an artist currently living and working in Birmingham, Alabama.
-Challiss holds a BA in Studio Arts from the University of Alabama at Birmingham, an MFA from the Pennsylvania Academy of Fine Arts in Philadelphia, and is currently pursuing a Masters of Arts in Education in the Visual Arts.
-She has received grants from Alabama State Council on the Arts, the Leeway Foundation, and the Verdant Fund (Andy Warhol Foundation).
+Challiss holds a BA in Studio Arts from the University of Alabama at Birmingham, an MFA from the Pennsylvania Academy of Fine Arts in Philadelphia, and a Masters of Arts in Education in the Visual Arts, from UAB.
+She has received grants from Alabama State Council on the Arts, the Leeway Foundation, and the Verdant Fund.

 A central question, integral to my practice, is How can art be used as a channel to elevate our level of understanding that everything is connected, so that we will learn to live in harmony with the land, other species and each other?